Traumatic Brain Injury (TBI)

 TBI refers to any significant trauma to the head.
 In VA cases, TBI is normally associated with trauma caused by a nearby blast or explosion.
 Symptoms of TBI can vary, including changes in a person’s ability to think, difficulty with controlling emotions, walking, or speaking, and also impairment of a claimant’s sense of sight or hearing.

-Mild TBI often involves short-term change or loss in consciousness.
+Mild TBI often involves short-term change or loss of consciousness.
 Severe TBI refers to longer periods of both.
-It is important to keep in mind that, while TBI affects a person’s physical functioning, it also can his or her emotional well being.
-Insomnia, depression and anxiety are common secondary symptoms of TBI.) .
+It is important to keep in mind that, while TBI affects a person’s physical functioning, it also can his or her emotional well-being.
+Insomnia, depression, and anxiety are common secondary symptoms of TBI).

 Migraine headaches are one of the most underrated VA disabilities.
 The schedule only allows for a fifty (50) percent disability rating for the severest condition: “With frequent completely prostrating and prolonged attacks productive of severe economic inadaptability.”
 In cases of severe migraines, the best approach is to seek a total disability rating based upon individual unemployability (TDIU).

 Multiple Sclerosis (MS)